Question: What the heck is a “Cure Mitten”?

 “Our goal is about making tomorrow better.
 Not just for Gracie, but for everyone around the globe diagnosed with type 1 diabetes,” says D-Dad Doug Mickschl.
 “Nothing can create a fire in someone like when your child is diagnosed with what is now an incurable disease.
 We got creative.”

-As the Fall season brings that annual transition to sweater weather, we’re excited to feature the Mickschl’s Cure Mittens, and offer an exclusive giveaway for our readers at the ‘Mine.
+As the Fall season brings that annual transition to sweater weather, we’re excited to feature the Mickschl’s Cure Mittens. — which really are designed for any season, but best in colder chilly-fingers weather!

 First, the why.